refaktor/rye/README.md

 ### Rye vs. Python

-Python is the *lingua franca* and the *measuring stone* amongst dynamic programming languages, where Rye is also searching it's place.
+Python is the *lingua franca* of dynamic programming languages so comparing examples in Python and Rye can be helpfull to some:
-When learning about something new it makes sense to approach it from a familiar place.

   * [Less variables, more flows example vs Python](https://ryelang.blogspot.com/2021/11/less-variables-more-flows-example-vs.html)
   * [Simple compression puzzle - from Python to Rye solution](https://github.com/otobrglez/compression-puzzle/blob/master/src/rye/compress_jm_rec_steps.rye)

 ## Modules

 The author of Factor once said that at the end *it's not about the language, but the libraries*.
 I can only agree, adding *libraries, and distribution*.
-Rye is still an experiment in language design, so it doesn't have anything like production level libraries.
-But to test the language with practical problems in mind, or because I needed something for my use of Rye, there are quite many modules already made.

-### Base - official integrations
+### Base
   * Core builtin functions ⭐⭐⭐  🧪~80%
   * Bcrypt - password hashing
   * Bson - binary (j)son